CenTdemeern1/ifset/README.md

 </font> -->
 # Ifset

-### The turing tarpit that you should only let your code write for you
+### The tarpit that you should only let your code write for you
 ---

 <!-- </center> -->